wluu/LogJiraWork/README.md

 ===========
 A crude method for keeping track of the amount of time you worked on a Jira task.
 And, returns the tracked work time in Jira format.

+Also, because I don't like wasting post-its.

 Setup
 =====
-Make sure you have node.js installed on your machine; this script has only been tested on Mavericks (10.9.1) with node.js (v0.10.13 & v0.10.26)
+Make sure you have node.js installed on your machine; this script has only been tested on Mavericks (10.9.2) with node.js (v0.10.13 & v0.10.26)

 There are a couple of ways to use this module on your machine, with the simplest being installing as a global node module.
 This is pretty easy to do: